Relocating from the West Coast

 What your equity buys in North Texas

 I made the Washington-to-Texas move myself, so I know the moment it clicks: you look at what your home is worth on the coast, then look at what that money buys in North Texas, and the math is almost hard to believe.
-Here is the honest version, the upside and the one catch.
+Here is the real version, the upside and the one catch.

 Why your money goes further